tiagojlara/graphql-backend/readme.md

 yarn start:dev
 ```

+There is a postman file in the `docs` folder, you can import this file and use all queries/mutations.
-Then you can see the project running on http://localhost:4000/
+In this file, you can see the endpoint and the test credentials as well.

 Tests
 ```bash